What Is Norovirus?

 Vaccine and treatment

 Be aware of foods that you are preparing to consume and consider if they are at risk for carrying norovirus.
-Make sure to wash produce and cook shellfish and oysters.
+Make sure to thoroughly wash produce.
+There are commercially available products for washing produce that can help with this.
+To reduce your risk, you should avoid raw or under-cooked fish and shellfish, such as oysters.
 If you are infected with the norovirus, do not handle or prepare food for other people until after three days of being free of the virus.
+Doing so would increase the risk of spreading the virus to another person.

 Contaminated surfaces should be thoroughly cleaned right away.
-Bleach cleaning solutions should be used to disinfect the surface.
+Bleach cleaning solutions should be used to disinfect surfaces, to kill the virus.
 Any clothes that may be contaminated should be washed as soon as possible.
 The clothes should be washed on the longest cycle, with detergent.
 The clothes should then be machine dried.